 Juniper Networks (JNPR) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Juniper Networks as it approaches its next earnings report date.
-In that report, analysts expect Juniper Networks to post earnings of $0.53 per share.
-This would mark a year-over-year decline of 3.64%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.27 billion, up 4.12% from the year-ago period.
+Investors will be hoping for strength from Juniper Networks as it approaches its next earnings release.
+On that day, Juniper Networks is projected to report earnings of $0.53 per share, which would represent a year-over-year decline of 3.64%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.27 billion, up 4.12% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.71 per share and revenue of $4.71 billion, which would represent changes of +10.32% and +5.89%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.71 per share and revenue of $4.71 billion.
+These totals would mark changes of +10.32% and +5.89%, respectively, from last year.

-Any recent changes to analyst estimates for Juniper Networks should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Juniper Networks.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Juniper Networks is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Juniper Networks currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Juniper Networks is holding a Forward P/E ratio of 19.55.
-Its industry sports an average Forward P/E of 23.74, so we one might conclude that Juniper Networks is trading at a discount comparatively.
+Investors should also note Juniper Networks's current valuation metrics, including its Forward P/E ratio of 19.34.
+For comparison, its industry has an average Forward P/E of 23.83, which means Juniper Networks is trading at a discount to the group.

-It is also worth noting that JNPR currently has a PEG ratio of 2.17.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Wireless Equipment stocks are, on average, holding a PEG ratio of 1.8 based on yesterday's closing prices.
+It is also worth noting that JNPR currently has a PEG ratio of 2.15.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Wireless Equipment stocks are, on average, holding a PEG ratio of 2.15 based on yesterday's closing prices.

 Click to get this free report